GovAlta/dcp-monorepo/apps/common-capabilities/data/README.md

 ### 2) Convert to JSON
   * Open CSV2JSON.py with Visual Studio Code.

-  * Edit for DevMode True or False.
-    This will change input files and output Directories (edit those if required)
+  * Edit for ProductionData True or False.
+This will change input files and output Directories (edit those if required). outputDirectories and CSV_fileNames are arrays.
+It will skip non-existing folder/files.

   * Using Visual Studio Code, run the python code.